softwarepub/hermes/docs/adr/0014-standardized-provenance-recording.md

 * Bad, because API methods may not cover all I/O functionality python provides
 * Bad, because it doesn't cover merging, mapping, etc.

-All provenance information should be recorded in the following format where addtional properties of agents, activites and entities are values of schema and codemeta fields:
+All provenance information should be recorded in the following format where addtional properties of agents, activites and entities are values of suitable vocabularies (from Schema.org, CodeMeta and potentially other schemas):

 ![](./hermes-prov-diagram/hermes-prov.svg)<br>
 source: [hermes-prov.drawio](./hermes-prov-diagram/hermes-prov.drawio)